lolPirate/Covid-19-Analysis-and-Predictions-/README.md

 ## Future

 I plan to change the model so that it can predict into the future.
 Currently it just predicts the trend.
-After that I will create a web application to deploy it.
+After that I will create a web application (django) to deploy it.

 ## Collaboration